moyakub/cypress-tests/README.md

 ## Initial Installation ##

-1. Download/Pull the to your local machine.
+1. Download/Pull the repo to your local machine.
 2. Run `npm install cypress --save-dev`